-Today’s Video of the Day from the University of Utah Health describes groundbreaking research by scientists who have managed to revive cells in organ donor eyes and restore communication between them.
+Today’s Video of the Day from University of Utah Health describes groundbreaking research by scientists who have managed to revive cells in organ donor eyes and restore communication between them.

 A team of researchers at the John A. Moran Eye Center used the retina as a model of the central nervous system to investigate how neurons die.
 This led to the development of new methods to revive specialized neurons, known as photoreceptors, in organ donor eyes.